dstroot/skeleton/README.md

 You need to create an account with [MongoLab](http://mongolab.com) or [MongoHQ](http://mongohq.com), then create a free tier database.
 See **Deployment** section for more information on how to setup an account and a new database step-by-step with MongoLab.

-###Why Jade instead of Handlebars template engine?
+###Why Jade instead of some other (Handlebats, EJS, etc.) template engine?

 Subjectively speaking, Jade looks much cleaner and shorter than Handlebars, or any non-HAML style for that matter.
 I like it.
+You can use anything you like.

 ### Can I use Ember, Angular or Backbone with Skeleton?

 Absolutely!
 But things get messy quickly.
 In Drywall, several of the pages are Backbone apps.
 You can check that out.

-In here we have a redimentary AJAX page (the accounts page for administrators) - that could be a good starting point.
+In this project we have a rudimentary AJAX page (the accounts page for administrators) - that could be a good starting point.

 ###How do flash messages work in this project?